 Construction defect insurance can help you in a lawsuit.
 The products-completed operations coverage included in general liability insurance typically addresses claims related to products you've produced or services you've completed.

 This means if a customer sues you over a leaky roof, your general liability insurance can help cover the costs of the lawsuit, including:

 - Judgments against you

-Worth noting: You may not need to purchase liability insurance for your subcontractors, but you probably want to make sure that everyone working on a project is covered by a liability policy.
+While you may not need to purchase liability insurance for your subcontractors, you probably want to make sure that everyone working on a project is covered by a liability policy.
 Either require it in your contracts or add subcontractors as additional insureds on your general liability policy.